 Adapt and overcome, this is what I am asking our police department to do as well.
 We live in an ever-changing world and based on that reality we must be prepared to adapt to those changes.
 Some might say that the department’s acquisition of armored vehicles is an attempt to adapt to the better fire power that Mr. Aitkin said, “so many dangerous individuals can get their hands on these days.”
 But military equipment was designed and built to fight against enemy combatants, not American citizens.

-My father was a carpenter, and one thing he taught me was that there is a right tool for every job.
+As a child my father worked as a carpenter, and one thing he taught me was that there is a right tool for every job.
 And just like a finish carpenter would never use a sledge hammer to drive a nail into a delicate piece of trim work, our law enforcement agencies should not be using military equipment to “keep the peace.”
-I live on a farm, so out of necessity I often use the wrong tool for a job (duct tape and bailing wire most of the time).
-My point being that armored vehicles are not a necessity, and they should be sent back.
 The relationship between a community and their local law enforcement agency is a delicate balance of trust and cooperation, and these vehicles are damaging that relationship.

-I remember going to the highway with my family to pay respect to officer Pitts as the motorcade for his funeral came near our house.
+I remember going to the highway with my family to pay respect to officer Pitts as the motorcade for his funeral came near our home.
+It was heart breaking to see how much pain one event could cause a city.
 As a minister I have committed my life to helping people find peace in their souls, and helping our community find peace in a troubled world.
 I pray that no family in Terre Haute ever has to receive the news that their loved one was killed in the line of duty.
 I know that I have angered many people by speaking out on this topic, and I know that if the Terre Haute Police Department gets rid of these vehicles it will upset many more people.
-But if they do send these vehicles back it will go a long way to building an even stronger bond of trust between the THPD and the community they are committing to serve and protect.
+If they do send these vehicles back it will go a long way in building an even stronger bond of trust between the police department and the community they have sworn to serve and protect.